Reesy/react-experiment-video-player/README.md

     - [x] Subtitles
       - [ ] Read subtitles on subtitle builder (it regressed)
       - [ ] Add API test to prevent regression.
+    - [ ] Make Thumbnail discovery do a deeper search and pick the highest evaluated match (instead of just accepting the first over the threashold)
 - [x] Video selection screen
 - [x] Video player screen
     - [ ] Custom styling